Dejavu333/wok.js/README.md

 Minimalist framework instead of Angular,React,Vue,Solid,Svelte,Lit

-npm run add yourCustomComponentName
+npm install -g wokjs

-npm run wok
+navigate to a folder of your choice type    wokproj                  into your terminal to create a wokjs project type    npm run wok itsname      to create a new wok type    npm run fry              to start your wokjs application live

 # TODO